rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 categories: computics
 abstract:
-  Basic Haskell functions do not support overloading i.e. the same name can refer different functions which are distinguished by inferred signature.
-This post demonstrates a mesaprogram to achieve a kind of overloading for functions in Haskell.
+  Basic Haskell functions do not support overloading i.e. the same name can refer to different functions.
+This post demonstrates a comparison between three approaches to implementing overloading in Haskell: typeclasses, templates, and singletons (mesaprogramming) a kind of overloading for functions in Haskell.
 author: Henry Blanchette
 table_of_contents: false
 ---

 ## Introduction

+A common metaprogrammatic feature is overloading.
+A function is _overloaded_ (by name) if multiple implementations of possibly different types can all be referred to by the same name (in the same scope).
+Overloading has many practical uses (such as optional arguments, default argument values, function classes, etc.), and is simple to describe, so I though it would be a nice way to demonstrate a comparison between a few different kinds of approaches to metaprogramming.

-The following module `Overload` exports a function `negate` that is "overloaded" for both `Int` and `Bool`.
+The running example in the next few sections will be the overloading of a function `negate` to work on both integers and booleans.

+I conclude with a overview of the advantages and drawbacks of the different approaches, and some ideas about the generalization of my favored approach.

 ## Overloading with Typeclasses

-Haskell provides a nice interface (with a complicated backend) for a restricted form of overloading via _typeclasses_.
-A typeclass is a way of classifying types by _methods_ (to match the object-oriented terminology for classes) which haves types containing the classified type.
+Haskell provides a nice interface (with a complicated backend) for a restricted form of overloading via typeclasses.
+A _typeclass_ is a way of classifying types by _methods_ (to match the object-oriented terminology for (abstract) classes) which haves types containing the classified type.
+If a typeclass has a method, then every type in that typeclass must have a corresponding implementation of that method for the type.

 To implement an overloaded `negate`, we make a class `Nullable a` with a method `negate :: a -> a`, and then instantiate this class for `Int` and `Bool`.